-The NSW Information Management Framework is based on national initiatives such as those undertaken by ANZLIC and ICSM whose initiatives include the Australian Standard for Spatial Data Accuracy, Standards and Practices for Control Surveys, Cadastre 2034, the GDA2020 Technical Manual and other documents.
+The NSW Information Management Framework is based on national initiatives such as those undertaken by ANZLIC and ICSM.

 The candidate should have a good understanding of:

 - The current NSW Information Management Framework as it applies to spatial information and may be relevant to NSW land and mining survey practices - The appropriate principles, policies and guidelines contained within that framework and as may apply to metadata, custodianship, intellectual property, access and licensing, data standards, copyright, governance, etc.